aquach/vim-mediawiki-editor/README.md

 #### :MWBacklinks [article-name]

-Opens a list of things that link to the given article.
+Opens a list of things that link to the given article, which you can `gf`, `C-w f`, or hit Enter on to open.

 #### :MWWrite [article-name]